Cast Iron Scottish Terrier Doorstop by Hubley c.1910-1940

 - DATE OF MANUFACTURE 1910 -1940

 - CONDITION Good.
 Wear consistent with age and use.
-Small white paint speckles are on the body which are not original.
+Small chip on one ear.

 The Hubley Manufacturing Co. was incorporated in 1894 in Lancaster, Pennsylvania by John Hubley and produced hand painted cast-iron toys and household objects such as doorstops, bookends and bottle openers with themes that ranged from different breeds of dogs, to horses and cars.